joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

 Questions that got flagged for a suspicious high success rate will we checked for leaks using the embedding-based similarity search.
 And an expert will review the flagged questions together with the web content to make a final decision.
 Questions that got flagged for a suspicious low success rate will be checked for outdated content using the LLM with contextual prompting and knowledge retrieval.
 And an expert will review the flagged questions together with the context to make a final decision.

 The behavioral and metadata analysis will be used independently to detect fraudulent behavior.
-If a candidate is flagged for suspicious behavior, the candidate will be investigated further by an expert.
+If a candidate is flagged for suspicious behavior, an expert will conduct a further investigation.

 ```mermaid
 ---